vippsas/management-api/management-api-guide.md

 ## Pre-fill a product order

-This endpoint lets a partner, or a merchant (typically a large company with subsisiaries), "pre-fill" the product order form on [portal.vipps.no](https://portal.vipps.no) on behalf of a merchant.
+This endpoint lets a partner, or a merchant (typically a large company with subsidiaries), "pre-fill" the product order form on [portal.vipps.no](https://portal.vipps.no) on behalf of a merchant.